Coal country's message to Trump: We want jobs of the future

 The coal severance money even helped pay for a museum -- the Three Forks Historical Center -- in town.
 It's a treasure trove of war and frontier life memorabilia that has a 4.5 star rating on Trip Advisor.
 Many visitors are blown away by the small town's collection, which includes a flag that flew at Pearl Harbor.

-"I don't think too highly of the coal," says Bob Smith, who founded the museum and personally collected most of the items in it.
+"I don't think too highly of the coal," says Bob Smith, who oversees the museum and personally collected many of the items in it.
 He and his wife drew up plans for a massive outdoor pavilion.
 They dream the area could become a bluegrass music hub, but the project never got funded under Obama.

 Related: Rust Belt voters made Trump president.
 Now they want jobs